sass/sass/README.md

 the `@extend` affects exactly that CSS that is guaranteed to exist by the `@use` directives.

-We define a general process for resolving extends for a given module.
+We define a general process for resolving extends for a given module (call it the *starting module*).
 This process emits CSS for that module and everything it transitively uses.

-* Take the subgraph of the module graph containing modules that are transitively reachable from the given module.
+* Take the subgraph of the module graph containing modules that are transitively reachable from the starting module.
 Call this the *extended graph*.

-* For each module in the extended graph (call it the *extended module*) in reverse [topological][] order:
+* For each module in the extended graph (call it the *domestic module*) in reverse [topological][] order:

-  * Create an empty map for the extended module (call it the module's *extended selectors*).
+  * Create an empty map for the domestic module (call it the module's *extended selectors*).
 This map will contain selectors defined for rules in this module and its transitively reachable modules, with extends partially resolved.
 This map is indexed by the locations of the rules for those selectors.
 We say that this is the *original location* for a selector.

-  * For each module used or forwarded by the extended module (call it the *foreign module*`) in reverse [topological][] order:
+  * For each module used or forwarded by the domestic module (call it the *foreign module*`) in reverse [topological][] order:

     * For each of the foreign module's extended selectors (call it the *foreign selector*):

-      * If the extended module has an extended selector that has the same original location as the foreign selector, take it.
+      * If the domestic module has an extended selector that has the same original location as the foreign selector, take it.
 Otherwise, create a selector that matches no elements.
 Call this the *domestic selector*.